vladimirfedorov/mdwebsite/README.md

 # mdwebsite
 markdown-based web site with predefined styles and syntax extensions

+⚠️ This project hasn't been in active development and is archived now.
+This is a Node.js project, and some of its dependencies, like Handlebars, are known to have vulnerabilities.
+If you're going to use this code, please make sure to update the dependencies and the `mdwebsite` code accordingly first.

 ## How it works

 **mdwebsite** helps to deploy small websites, landing pages and web services in a minute.